List of Sharpe series characters: 60th Royal American Rifles

+Cross

+Captain Cross was a junior captain in the 60th Royal Americans.
+He was burlier than his senior, Captain Frederickson, but lacked confidence.
+In Sharpe's Enemy, Cross' company joined with Captain Frederickson's company on a mission to The Gateway of God outside Adrados.
+After the convent was captured, Cross' company helped secure the building, even constructing a ramp up to the lookouts on the rooftops.
+His company would then take part in the defense of the Gateway against a larger French force.

 William Frederickson

 William Frederickson comes from Westphalia.
 Nicknamed 'Sweet William' by his men, Frederickson has suffered a serious facial wound which has destroyed his left eye, broken his jaw, knocked out several teeth, and caused nerve damage giving him an uncontrollable and permanently smug look.
 When fighting he takes out his false teeth (taken from dead French soldiers) and removes his wig and eye patch, to terrifying effect.
 He is however a cultured and sensitive man, with an informed knowledge of European architecture.
 He is of German and English descent and speaks both languages fluently, as well as competent French in Sharpe's Siege and Sharpe's Revenge and passable Italian in Sharpe's Revenge.
+Of his company of the 60th Royal American Rifles, half are German like himself, along with a quarter from Spain, and the remainder British with one sole American.

-He is a close and loyal ally of Sharpe until the fallout over the affections of Lucille Castineau, who rejects Frederickson's proposal of marriage before taking Sharpe as a lover, as she is carrying his child in Sharpe's Revenge.
+Frederickson is a close and loyal ally of Sharpe until the fallout over the affections of Lucille Castineau, who rejects Frederickson's proposal of marriage before taking Sharpe as a lover, as she is carrying his child in Sharpe's Revenge.
 This makes Frederickson angry at Sharpe, and ends their friendship, so he ends up leaving Sharpe.
 A discussion between Sharpe and Harper in the lead-up to the Battle of Waterloo indicates that Sweet William has been posted to Canada to serve in the War of 1812.

 In the Sharpe adaptation, Frederickson was played by Philip Whitchurch.
 Instead of leaving Sharpe, he forgives him at the end of the episode.